technovangelist/katacoda-scenarios/dd101autodiscodocker/step1.md

 1. Build the new image using the following command: `docker build -t inmemdb redisdocker`{{execute}}
 2. Run the redisdocker image using the command: `docker run --name inmemdb -d inmemdb`{{execute}}.
 The Redis docker container based on our modified image is now running.
 3. Run the Datadog Agent Status command `docker exec -it dd-agent agent status`{{execute}}.
 Also run the Agent's configcheck command `docker exec -it dd-agent agent configcheck`{{execute}}.
 Is Redis being monitored?
 Try waiting a few seconds and try again.
+4. Kill and remove the containers using the command `docker rm -f $(docker ps -q)`{{execute}}
+5. Start the Datadog container again: `docker run -d --name dd-agent datadog/agent`{{execute}}
-4. Start a Redis container by running the following command: `docker run -d --name ad-redis redis`{{execute}}.
+6. Start a Redis container by running the following command: `docker run -d --name ad-redis redis`{{execute}}.
 This is starting a container based on the image name `redis`.
-5. Run the Datadog Agent configcheck command again `docker exec -it dd-agent agent configcheck`{{execute}}.
+7. Run the Datadog Agent configcheck command again `docker exec -it dd-agent agent configcheck`{{execute}}.
 Is the new database being monitored?
 Why do you think that is?

 ### Using Docker Compose
 Let's switch over to using docker-compose.